Ape index: Other sports

 In combat sports, such as boxing and mixed martial arts, having a higher index is often perceived to be beneficial.
 Fighters such as Jon Jones (whose arm span is 21 cm greater than his height) and Conor McGregor have a longer arm span than most of their opponents.
 Sergei Pavlovich is believed to be the active UFC fighter with largest Ape index of 1.115, with a 191 cm height and 213 cm reach.
 This potentially allows them to use their arm span to hit their opponents, whereas their opponents could not hit them.
 They often use this in their game plan, by keeping their distance, allowing them to cover up (as longer arms allow for a greater area of protection around the upper body) or use it to counter punch them.
 However, research has shown that the ape index cannot predict who wins or loses MMA bouts, an individual's divisional ranking, or whether or not they are successful in their technique use.

 Small ape indices can also be beneficial.
-For example, in the bench press, a lifter with shorter arms must move the weight a shorter distance to complete the lift when compared to a lifter with longer arms.
-Yet there is the fact that a shorter bone will have a shorter muscle therefore the potential mass of the muscle is based on bone length.
-In contrast, long arms are an advantage in the deadlift, where longer arms reduce the range of motion required to complete the lift.
+For example, in the bench press, a lifter with a shorter ape index must move the weight a shorter relative distance to complete the lift when compared to a lifter with a longer ape index.
+In contrast, a long ape index is an advantage in the deadlift, where longer ape indices reduce the range of motion required to complete the lift.